Pulisic tests positive for Covid-19 and USMNT star will miss Chelsea's derby with Arsenal

 "He's not been training and is not available for the game.

-"Hakim and N'Golo both trained yesterday [Thursday] so we need to have more physical intense session tomorrow and decide tomorrow.
+"Hakim and N'Golo both trained yesterday (Thursday) so we need to have a more physically intense session tomorrow (Saturday) and decide tomorrow.
 Right now, it seems very positive that both can be in the squad for Sunday."

 Will Lukaku make his debut against Arsenal?